CHECK OUT YOUR SKI OR SNOWBOARD STYLE AND DISCOVER YOUR MOUNTAIN SNOW TRIBE

 HOW TO WEAR: Like you’ve been skiing/boarding all your life which, er, you have.
 Less concerned about having co-ordination, as in colours, more worried about maintaining co-ordination as in limbs.

-BRANDS: Patagonia, Arc'teryx, Dynafit, Scott, Rab, North Face – plus vintage such as Nevica and Rodeo.
+BRANDS: Patagonia, Arc'teryx, Dynafit, Scott, Rab, North Face – plus vintage brands they still own from the good ol' days of colourful kit such as Nevica and Rodeo.

 LEAST LIKELY TO SAY: "Let’s do a cruise."